vitiral/fiction-civboot/toll/underground1.md

 know if there's anything we can do for you.
 Chances are, we can't."
 He gave a chuckle.

-*Bastard* thought Toll, but he thanked him anyway as he walked through the doors.
+*Bastard* thought Toll, but he thanked him anyway before walking through the door.